IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Ancient Fabric is now sold by the Merchant in multiplayer

+-The range at which Prismic Banshee picks up enemy deaths as Prismic Spirits has been more than doubled

+-Many optional config options that make various parts more difficult are now treated as always turned on in Nightmare Mode

--Luminary Wings no longer require Prismal Bars (they already require the Prismal Booster, so why more?)
+-Luminary Wings no longer require Prismal Bars (they already require the Prismal Booster, so why more?), furthermore, they also no longer require vanilla wings

 -Flawed 1mm0rtal1ty Pr0t0call is now crafted with Ancient Fabric instead of Souls of Byte, Soul of secrets requires Souls of Byte again instead of Ancient Fabric